Challenges and proposed solutions in modeling multimodal medical data: A systematic review: Methods

 \subsection{Data extraction}

 For the data extraction process, we categorized the included publications according to the specific challenges they addressed.
-We identified five main technical challenges in modeling multimodal data: (i) missing entire modalities and incomplete datasets, (ii) small data (data sparsity), (iii) interpretability, (iv) imbalance in dimensionality, and (v) identifying the optimal fusion technique.
+We identified five main technical challenges in modeling multimodal data: (i) missing modalities and incomplete datasets, (ii) Small datasets (data sparsity), (iii) interpretability, (iv) imbalance in dimensionality, and (v) identifying the optimal fusion strategy.
 We extracted information on the specific challenges each study tackled within the broader scope of the five identified challenges.
 We also captured the proposed solutions for overcoming these challenges.
 We further specifically collected information about the fusion strategies employed in each study.
-The choice of fusion technique directly relates to the challenge of finding the optimal fusion method (challenge v).
+The choice of fusion technique directly relates to the challenge of finding the optimal fusion strategy (challenge v).
 Some strategies may also help mitigate other challenges, such as handling incomplete datasets (challenge i) or balancing dimensionality (challenge iv) by integrating information from multiple sources effectively.

 To better understand which data types are most frequently integrated, we extracted the modality combinations reported in each study.
 We also recorded the type of analysis task (e.g., classification, clustering, survival prediction, ...), as this directly determines the methodological setting in which multimodal data are analyzed.
 In addition, we noted whether studies reported quantitative performance metrics or comparative benchmarks against baseline methods.
 Capturing this information (e.g., accuracy, area under the curve (AUC), concordance index) was important because consistent reporting of evaluation measures is essential for assessing methodological impact and enabling meaningful comparisons across studies.
-Finally, because different medical settings encounter distinct modeling challenges, we recorded the clinical domain of each study to link it with the challenges addressed.
+For each included study, we additionally recorded whether a publicly available benchmark dataset (e.g., ADNI, TCGA) was used for evaluation and whether the authors reported an open-source code implementation (e.g., via a GitHub repository).
+Each recorded item was verified against the original publication.
+In addition, because different medical settings encounter distinct modeling challenges, we recorded the clinical domain of each study to link it with the challenges addressed.